nobiot/md-roam/README.md

     :unnarrowed t))
 ```

-For interactive commands, you can use the Org-roam's standard ones.
+For interactive commands, you can use Org-roam's standard ones.
 There is no specific commands for Md-roam:

 ```emacs-lisp
 ;;;; Org-roam